FYSETC/FYSETC-SPIDER/README.md

 ### 4.4.1 <span id="jump1">Upload the firmware(SDCARD)</span>

 We provide several ways to upload the firmware .Uploading firmware using SD card is our default way to update the firmware as Spider already has the bootloader in it when it leave the factory.
-But if you once upload the firmware to Spider flash address `0x08000000`, then the bootloader in Spider will be gone, then you need to upload the bootloader to Spider yourself, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) to upload the bootloader.
+But if you once upload the firmware to Spider flash address `0x08000000`, then the bootloader in Spider will be gone, then you need to upload the bootloader to Spider yourself, please follow the README in bootloader folder ([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)) to upload the bootloader.

 Copy your compiled firmware file ```firmware.bin```(If you use klipper firmware, you need to rename `klipper.bin` to `firmware.bin`) file to the SD card , and insert it to the SD card slot which is at the right side of the board, and then power up the board.
 You may need to wait for about 30s to finish uploading, there is LED beside the sdcard slot blinking when it is uploading.